zaceno/hyperapp-transitions/README.md

 - `css` the css overrides the element should have *after* it has left.
 This can also be a function, allowing you to defer the decision until right before the animation starts.
 - `time` the duration of the transition in milliseconds.
 Default: `300`.
 - `easing` A string with the [timing function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function) of the transition.
 Default: `"linear"`.
+- `delay` Wait this amount of milliseconds before beginning the transition.
+Default: `0`.
+- `keep` When stacking multiple exit transitions, set this to `true` on all but the last one, in order to prevent previous ones from removing the element when complete.
+Default: `false`.

 Example: